Madison Hendrick

 Kevin Goding

-Currently, the majority of the projects I work on are in alfalfa, rice, lettuce, and melons.
+Currently, the majority of the projects I work on are in alfalfa, rice, and cotton.
 I enjoy doing research in applied entomology as it is an ever evolving and changing field, with lots of variety.
 I enjoy being able to problem solve, fabricate research items, and rearing research organisms.
 I have a passion for biology and outdoor activities, with fly fishing and fly tying a lifelong hobby.

 Contact: tlpierce@ucdavis.edu